-We use occlusion queries and stencil tests for computing PSC.
-From the viewpoint of the light, we render all objects that could possibly cast a shadow, creating a representation of the visible surface in the depth buffer.
-Next, with depth buffer writes disabled, we render the bounding box of each object using an occlusion query.
-The occlusion query indicates whether any pixels make it through the pipeline.
+The occlusion query indicates whether any pixels pass completely through the pipeline.
 If all pixels fail the depth test then the object is completely occluded, i.e. completely in shadow.
 Objects with visible bounding boxes are added to the PSC.
 A similar algorithm can be used to compute PSR, except that the scene is rendered from the viewpoint of the eye.
 If a scene has little occlusion, we use only view-frustum culling to compute PSC and PSR.

 PSC may contain objects that cast shadows on areas that are not visible to the eye.
 Step 2 can be modified slightly to remove these shadow casters.
 After rendering the occlusion representation, we render PSR, setting the stencil when the depth test fails.
 This identifies the shadowed regions of PSR.
-When performing occlu-
+When performing occlusion queries, we also enable the stencil test so that only shadow casters covering shadowed regions are included in PSC.